 Changing the Face of SCAD

-Benefactors have also made it possible for Mayo Clinic to build the world’s largest research registry that includes a robust DNA and plasma biobank from more than 1,000 patients who have experienced SCAD and nearly 500 of their parents.
+Benefactors have also made it possible for Mayo Clinic to build the world’s largest research registry, which includes a robust DNA and plasma biobank from more than 1,000 patients who have experienced SCAD and nearly 500 of their parents.
 Genetic SCAD research is aimed at identifying inherited and spontaneous mutations that could cause the condition.

 “Although compared to some other heart conditions research on SCAD is still in its infancy, we would not be anywhere close to where we are without the support of Bob Alico, Judy’s family and SCAD Research, Inc.,” Dr. Hayes says.
 “We are striving to find the underlying cause and best treatments, but ultimately how to predict and prevent SCAD.
 What fuels me and the rest of the research team are the patients, the advocates and the SCAD Angels.
 They are truly the wind beneath our wings.”